FunkyPigeonToe/catdash/README.md

     slipOffset = Math.sin(performance.now()/40) * 4;
   } else slipOffset = 0;

-  // faster cadence for spawns, with a tilt toward more pickups spawnTimer += dt;
+  spawnTimer += dt;
   if (spawnTimer > 0.6){
     spawnTimer = 0;